Tourism

 Solidarity tourism will still involved having fun in a different place and exploring their culture, but it takes a different approach to such travel experiences.
 The main characteristics of solidarity tourism are the following:

 • Partnership: this type of tourism involves working with local projects to promote the economic, social and cultural development of local communities.
+Partnerships often include collaborations with local NGOs or community leaders who guide the tourism activities to ensure they are beneficial.

 • Participation: encourage visitors to actively participate in activities carried out by the local community.
 Travelers have the opportunity to interact directly with residents and learn about their culture, customs and lifestyles.

 • Awareness-raising: solidarity tourism aims to raise awareness about the social, cultural and economic realities of the communities visited.
 Through this experience, visitors gain a broader and at the same time comprehensive perspective on life in different cultures.
+This awareness can lead to increased support for global initiatives back home.

 • Culture: takes into account the cultural heritage of local communities and seeks its preservation through its valuation, promotion and protection.
+This often includes learning traditional crafts, music, or dances, helping to keep these practices alive for future generations.

 Benefits of solidarity tourism